jreisinger/docs/notes/k8s/sec.md

 * container needs to modify the host system (e.g. kernel configurations)
 * container needs to bind to privileged ports (below 1024) -> can be avoided via port mappings and service abstraction
-* installing packages at container runtime -> bad practice anyway, because you can scan the packages
+* installing packages at container runtime -> bad practice anyway, because you can't scan the packages

 Use `USER` command in Dockerfile.